SUSE/skuba/ci/infra/testrunner/README.md

 The Skuba section defines the location and execution options for the `skuba` command.
 As `testrunner` can be used either from a local development or testing environment or a CI pipeline, the configuration allows to define the location of both the source and the binary.
 Please notice that the source location is used as default location for other configuration elements, such as terraform files, even if the `skuba` binary is specified.

 * binpath: path to skuba binary
 * srcpath: path to skuba source.
-Used to locate other resources, like terraform configuration, and ssh keys.
+Used to locate other resources, like terraform configuration.
 * verbosity: verbosity level for skuba command execution

 ```